Ranzim/ClassYx-nepal/README.md

-clasyfied market place where buyer and seller connect each other and can able to deal with things
+classfied market place where buyer and seller connect each other and able to  buy and sell according to their need.